Last Updated on November 24, 2022 by ashley.davis

 6. You’ll have fun activities and travel arranged for you and at your doorstep.

-Not only is your new home a safe environment, but you’ll also benefit from a wide variety of enrichment activities and options for travel and exploration.
+Not only is your new home a safe environment, but you’ll also benefit from a wide variety of fun assisted living activities and options for travel and exploration.

 For example, you can attend community activities such as bingo nights, dance classes, meditation, reading, prayer, as well as simple get-togethers to chat and enjoy a drink.
 Most of these activities will be arranged in a schedule and there will be a trained staff conducting them with you in groups.